Search

 Tired of the standard advice about using linking and rote repetition?

-I hope so, because it’s bad advice.
+I hope so, because it’s usually bad advice.
+Sometimes downright terrible.

 Why?